French national kidnapped in northern Nigeria

 A Briton and an Italian were abducted in May last year in Nigeria’s northwestern region and their captors killed them during a British-Nigerian rescue mission in March this year.

-Britain last month officially labeled a Nigeria-based Islamist group called “Ansaru” as a “terrorist organization”.
+Britain last month officially labelled a Nigeria-based Islamist group called “Ansaru” as a “terrorist organisation”.
 It said it was aligned with al Qaeda and was probably responsible for the killing of the two men.

 Boko Haram has in the past sent some of its members to train with Al Qaeda’s north African wing in Niger, security experts and foreign diplomats say.